 5 Simple, Smart Ways to Save Money

 Saving money when you don’t feel like you have a lot to spare can be tricky.
 Luckily, there are lots of easy ways for you to make small changes and reduce your spending so that you’ll see big rewards down the road.
-Here are 5 tips to help you learn how to save money today.

-2. Check your phone plan & renegotiate.
+2. Check your phone plan & renegotiate

 It’s easy to get comfortable with your mobile phone plan for a long time, and then forget what you’re paying for and how much it gets you.
 It’s a good idea to take a closer look at your plan, see what your service provider is currently offering customers, and renegotiate for something cheaper, or possibly even switch to a new provider.
+And once your kids get their own phones, sharing data is a MUST.

-3. Drive smarter.
+3. Drive smarter

 On average, households spend 15% of their budget on personal transportation.
-One way to save money in this area is to participate in the Smart Drive Challenge—a completely free online program that teaches you how to save fuel, so you can save money and reduce your emissions.
+One way to save money in this area is to participate in the Smart Driving Challenge—a completely free online program that teaches you how to save fuel, so you can save money and reduce your emissions.
 When you sign up, you get real tips on making your car more efficient and how to save up to 25% on your fuel costs.
 Plus, they give you the chance to win cash prizes.
 The neat thing is, transportation can have a significant impact on both our finances and climate change.
 So, you won’t be just saving money when you sign up and participate in the challenge, you’ll also help reduce greenhouse gas emissions and reduce your environmental impact (while still getting from point A to point B).

-4. Plan your meals.
+4. Plan your meals

-It may not sound like it directly results in saving money, but meal-planning actually can help you save.
+It may not sound like it directly results in saving money, but meal planning actually can help you save.
 You’ll also likely eat healthier and create less food waste.
 When you head to the grocery store with a shopping list with only the things you’ll need for meals, you’ll avoid extra costly impulse buys (that may just be wasted anyway).
 And you won’t spend extra on food that spoils before you have a chance to use it.
 It’s a simple, small change that can be very powerful.

-5. Dine out one less time each month.
+5. Dine out one less time each month

 It’s not realistic to say you should never do things you enjoy when you’re trying to save money.
 But cutting back can definitely help.
 If you keep track of how much you spend on dining out or takeout, you might be shocked at how much you’re spending.
 Try keeping track of your spending in this area—and cut back just one meal per month to see how much the money can add up.